 IN CULTURAL SCIENCES

-The Scuola Internazionale di Alti Studi “Scienze della cultura” of the Fondazione Collegio San Carlo in Modena (Italy) invites applications for six places on a postgraduate specialization course in Cultural Sciences.
-Selection will take place on the basis of academic qualifications.
+The Scuola Internazionale di Alti Studi “Scienze della cultura” of the Fondazione Collegio San Carlo in Modena (Italy) invites applications for eight places on a postgraduate specialization course in Cultural Sciences.
+Selection will take place based on academic qualifications.